CEUC 2019 Neuendettelsau

 Augustana Theological Seminary was founded in 1947, combining Lutheran theology and ideas of the Confessing Church.

 Neuendettelsau with its conference centers and Augustana Theological Seminary will be our home base for CEUC2019.
-Accommodations and meals are offered here, as well as lectures, workshops and worship.
+Accommodation (single rooms with private bathrooms) and meals are offered here, as well as lectures, workshops and worship.